ambar-ml/credit_card_spend_regression/README.md

 4.Then multi-colinearity has been checked using VIF and further variables have been chosen.

-5. The final set of features have been taken to train various models.
+5.The final set of features have been taken to train various models.

-6. Finally, various models have been trained and evaluation metrics have been compared.
+6.Finally, various models have been trained and evaluation metrics have been compared.